SHUBHAMspy/react-learning/readme.md

 3. Unmounting

 Mounting: Mounting means to put elements into the DOM that involves creating and putting it into the DOM.
 Mounting phase uses 4 methods to mount a component namely:
-1. constructor() : It is called when the component is initiated and it is the best place to initialize our state.
+1. *constructor()* : It is called when the component is initiated and it is the best place to initialize our state.
 It takes props as argument and starts by calling super(props)
-2. getDerivedStateFromProps(): It is called right before rendering the element in the dom.It takes props and state as an argument and returns an derived or updated state.
+2. *getDerivedStateFromProps()*: It is called right before rendering the element in the dom.It takes props and state as an argument and returns an derived or updated state.
-3. render(): It is the only compulsory method required by react.It is responsible for rendering our JSX to DOM.
+3. *render()*: It is the only compulsory method required by react.It is responsible for rendering our JSX to DOM.
-4. componentDidMount() : This method is called after the component is rendered .
+4. *componentDidMount()* : This method is called after the component is rendered .
 It is also used to fetch external data through api

 2. Updating Phase: This is the second phase of the react component lifecycle.
 A component is updated when there is change in state and props .While updating components react calls these 5 methods inorder namely:
-1. getDerivedStateFromProps()
+1. *getDerivedStateFromProps()*
-2. shouldComponentUpdate(): It is used when you want your state or props to be updated or not basically it checks that rendering should happen or not.It is used for optimization purposes.
+2. *shouldComponentUpdate()*: It is used when you want your state or props to be updated or not basically it checks that rendering should happen or not.It is used for optimization purposes.
 It returns a boolean value .
-3. render()
+3. *render()*
-4. getSnapshotBeforeUpdate(): It is called right before updating the DOM.It has access to state and props before the update so that you can check what is the value of state and props right before update.
+4. *getSnapshotBeforeUpdate()*: It is called right before updating the DOM.It has access to state and props before the update so that you can check what is the value of state and props right before update.
-5. componentDidUpdate(): It is caled after the component has updated in the dom .It is the best place in updating the dom in response to the change of props and state.
+5. *componentDidUpdate()*: It is caled after the component has updated in the dom .It is the best place in updating the dom in response to the change of props and state.

 3. Unmounting: This is the final phase of a react component lifecycle.It occurs when a component has been removed from the dom.
 It has only one method:
-    1. componentWillUnmount():  It is used for cleanup actions like cancelling api calls , removing subcriptions and timers.
+    1. *componentWillUnmount()*:  It is used for cleanup actions like cancelling api calls , removing subcriptions and timers.
 You cannot use setstate here as the component gets unmounted and no re-rendering will happen.

 ## Props:
+  In React, we call the arguments that we pass to a component as props.
   1. Props is short for properties.
 It is used for passing data between components since, react follows unidirectional flow therefore props are passed from parent to child component.
   2. Data from props is read-only and cannot be modified by a component that is receiving from outside i.e props are immutable.
   3. In order to get data in props , we need to define prop attribute on child component and get data from parent component.